-The very tragic case involving the two children of the late British man, Michael Simpson, raises important questions for British grandparents.
+The very tragic case involving the two children of the late British man, Michael Simpson, highlights important questions surrounding grandparents’ rights for British families.

 Michel Simpson was very sadly murdered in his apartment in Shanghai in China in November 2017.
 He was killed by Weiwei Fu, his estranged wife and mother of his two children, Jack (age 7) and Alice (age 6).
 Prior to Michael’s death he and Weiwei had reportedly separated and Michael’s parents say the children were spending most of their time with their father.